 GraphQL can be used with any backend framework or programming language.
-This benefit, paired with its powerful tooling (ie. strong typing and built-in support for introspection) makes GraphQL especially popular with developers from enterprise organizations using headless or API-first architectures, such as Twitter and Airbnb.
+This benefit, paired with its powerful tooling (i.e. strong typing and built-in support for introspection) makes GraphQL especially popular with developers from enterprise organizations using headless or API-first architectures, such as Twitter and Airbnb.
 In the annual state of JS survey, GraphQL had the highest scores for awareness (98%), satisfaction (94%), and interest (87%) among developers than any other data layer solution.

-It’s common for development teams to spend time building workarounds from scratch to cache GraphQL — and even then caching isn’t optimal.
+It’s common for development teams to spend time building workarounds from scratch to cache GraphQL — and even then, caching isn’t optimal.
 Mismanaging GraphQL can lead to low cache hit rates.
-However if done right, caching GraphQL at the edge leads to faster, more reliable and scalable APIs.
+However, if done right, caching GraphQL at the edge leads to faster, more reliable, and scalable APIs.
 Layer0 makes this easy.

 With Layer0’s EdgeJS, a developer can cache information such as a product ID in an eCommerce API from a GraphQL response.
-It can also cache attributes such as language, currency, and personalization preferences that are embedded in the request headers.
+It can also cache attributes such as language, currency, and personalization preferences embedded in the request headers.
 These may be defined by other non-GraphQL components in the stack that haven’t been migrated to GraphQL yet.

-To understand this in more detail, watch the demo below that walks through how to convert a REST API to GraphQL and add caching at the edge, using the popular Next.js framework, Apollo Server, and Layer0.
+To understand this in more detail, watch the demo below that walks through how to convert a REST API to GraphQL and add caching at the edge using the popular Next.js framework, Apollo Server, and Layer0.

 No other CDN works as hard as Layer0 to enable teams to maximize their cache hit rate.
 EdgeJS makes it easy for developers to configure caching from within their application, enabling developers to cache the previously uncacheable.

 In addition, the platform also includes automatic cache warming of the highest traffic content after a deploy.
 The Layer0 network intelligently coordinates routing and caching among POPs to maximize the likelihood of a cache hit.
 If a POP doesn’t have a piece of data, it will performantly request it from another POP before the request is forwarded to the origin server.
-To easily monitor website performance and cache hit rate, developers have access to observability and key metrics.
+To easily monitor website performance and cache hit rate, developers can access observability and key metrics.
 For granularity, the platform proactively highlights application routes that need improvement.

 Layer0 helps web builder teams increase developer productivity, boost site performance, and improve security.
 Layer0 makes it easy to develop and maintain edge logic throughout the development lifecycle and deliver sub-second websites via predictive prefetching of dynamic content, making it the CDN that development teams love to use.

-Layer0 includes everything development and DevOps teams need to implement a headless or Jamstack architecture including hosting, serverless, observability, RUM and CI/CD integration.
+Layer0 includes everything development, and DevOps teams need to implement a headless or Jamstack architecture, including hosting, serverless, observability, RUM, and CI/CD integration.
 Teams can be flexible in how they leverage Layer0.
 They can use it to cache their GraphQL APIs, run their GraphQL server in a serverless environment, or host their entire headless application.
 Layer0 also has powerful routing options that enable teams to gradually migrate legacy applications to headless or API-first architectures in a piecemeal fashion.